dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 at least a dozen generations' worth of knowledge.

 These people who wish to install themselves as your savior seek to eliminate threats to their power.
-Anyways, what do we want?
+Anyways, what do We want?
 We want you to discover that the greatest savior is yourself, through your mind, spirit and body.
 That, by studying religions, language, culture and semiotics, one's mind asymptotically converges towards God and